Skip to content

 });

-When where or objectIds are provided with a prompt, the AI only sees the filtered subset — not the full space.
+When where or locations are provided with a prompt, the AI only sees the filtered subset — not the full space.
 The returned message explains the query result.

 Undo/Redo